SA010/Assessment/README.md

 # Sample Microservices

-This repository contains sample code to demonstrate a microservices architecture using Angular for the frontend.
+This repository contains sample code demonstrating a microservices architecture with two microservices synchronized using RabbitMQ.

 ## Running the Application